rethinkdb/horizon-docs/api/horizon.md

 });
 ```

 A `Horizon` object can be called as a function, taking a string as its argument.
-It returns a [Collection][c] object:
+It returns a [Collection][collection] object:

 ```js
 // Return the messages Collection